PosteVl/funkyurlia/README.md

 extras:
 >TODOS
 > - add some CSS animations to the project
-> - create a CFG to change url into custom strings
 > - add themes of customization (e.g: hack url, one liner joke url)
 > - deploy on private domain